 Boulder is creative.
 Some local musicians say they’re inspired by the city’s natural majesty.
 Other people are drawn here to soak up the community’s offerings, found everywhere from big stages to tiny coffee houses, from classical music to Billboard-topping artists, from loud festivals to the private studios of instrument-makers.

 Let the music of Boulder move you.
-Here’s the 2017 ultimate guide to enjoying music in Boulder.
+Here’s the Ultimate Guide to enjoying music in Boulder.

 Best Large Venues for Live Music